Overview of BIS Certification

 What is BIS?

-The following are the main objectives of BIS certification in India:
+The following are the main objectives of BIS registration in India:

 - To protect and safeguard the health of citizens;